 Q. Can I pre-schedule a donation for The Great Give®?

 Yes!
-Advance gifts can be scheduled for The Great Give® beginning April 23, 2018.
-Advanced gifts will count toward grand prize calculations, but will not be counted toward hourly prize incentives.
+Advance gifts can be made for The Great Give® beginning April 23, 2018.
+Advance gifts will count toward grand prize calculations, but will not be counted toward hourly prize incentives.